Employment

 3. Intra-Company Transfer Employment Permit: For employees employed by a foreign entity related to the Irish entity where their skills are needed in Ireland for short term (up to 5 years) work.

-Italy Pursuant to the Italian law, individual employment relationships are regulated by individual agreements that must comply with certain provisions of the Italian Constitution, the Italian Civil Code, a number of special laws (in particular Law No. 300 of 1970, so-called "Workers' Statute") and, as a general rule, of the applicable national collective bargaining agreements.
+Italy Pursuant to the Italian law, individual employment relationships are regulated by individual agreements that must comply with certain provisions of the Italian Constitution, the Italian Civil Code, a number of special laws (in particular Law No. 300/1970, so-called "Workers' Statute") and, as a general rule, of the applicable national collective bargaining agreements.

 Netherlands